SEND Information Report 2018-2019

 How do you assess and review my child’s progress?

 Pupils and students are assessed regularly using a variety of methods, both formal and informal.
 These may include written tests and assessments, teacher assessment, peer assessment and self-assessment.
 The results of these are used to inform planning and support.

 Subject teachers, Curriculum Team Leaders and Year Leaders all monitor and track pupil progress.
 Where a pupil has an identified SEND, the Learning Support Department will also be involved in tracking progress.
-Annual Reviews are held for pupils and students with a statement or EHCP.
+Annual Reviews are held for pupils and students with a EHCP.

 How is teaching and the curriculum adapted to my child’s needs?

-All teachers are responsible for using a range of strategies and resources in order to meet the learning needs of pupils and students through First Quality teaching.
+All teachers are responsible for using a range of strategies and resources in order to meet the learning needs of pupils and students through Quality First teaching.
 Teachers are responsible for providing challenge or support, and adapting resources in order to meet particular needs.
 This may be done through multi-sensory teaching, differentiation of the curriculum, adapting resources and approaches and/or through interventions.

 Learning Support staff as well as outside agencies advise and support teachers to help them meet a child’s needs.
 For children with a statement of SEND/EHCP it may be relevant for them to be supported in class by a Learning Support Assistant or through the use of technology, e.g. use of a laptop.

-In certain subjects such as English and Maths pupils are grouped according to ability in order to meet pupil’s needs.
+In certain subjects such as English and Maths at KS4 pupils are grouped according to ability in order to meet pupil’s needs.
 These groupings are flexible and it may be necessary to move pupils in order to best support them.

 For a small number of children we may need to provide support additional to that provided within the classroom.

 How we support children with their literacy and numeracy development: